Data science and machine learning

 df = CSV.read("penguins.csv", DataFrame)

 Another option is to use JLD.jl The JLD.jl package provides a way to save and load Julia variables while preserving native types.
-It is a specific “dialect” of HDF5, a cross-platform, multi-language data storage format most frequently used for scientific data.
+It is based on HDF5, a cross-platform, multi-language data storage format most frequently used for scientific data.
+However, it is written in pure Julia and does not require any of the original C HDF5 implementation.

 using Pkg